skyestevenson/Planar/README.md

 # Planar
 Engine-Agnostic Virtual World Markup Language

+Planar is a standardized way of storing basic information needed to construct realtime 3D environments in a way that, conceivably, could be integrated into multiple engines/clients so that virtual worlds can be independent from proprietary scaffolding.
+It's to 3D environments what HTML is to webpages.

+Planar outputs a dictionary-based abstraction of a 3D scene to JSON, including references to assets, 3D transformations, physics states, etc.

 Basic structure of Planar:
 - plane
+  - assets
+    - paths
   - global_properties
     - name (string)
     - population_max (integer)